awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-transform.md

 + Identify the rows that have the missing or invalid values\.
 + Throw an error if it finds any missing or invalid values in your dataset\.

-You can validate the time stamps on columns that either have the `timestamp` type or the `string` type\.
+You can validate the timestamps on columns that either have the `timestamp` type or the `string` type\.
 If the column has the `string` type, Data Wrangler converts the type of the column to `timestamp` and performs the validation\.

-You can use the following procedure to validate the time stamps in your dataset\.
+You can use the following procedure to validate the timestamps in your dataset\.

 1. Open your Data Wrangler data flow\.